-In the Wake of Orlando, Do Broadway Theatres Need to Beef Up Security?
+In the Wake of Manchester, Do Broadway Theatres Need to Beef Up Security?

 An Updated Piece from Oct 5th, 2015.

-Over the past year we've seen incidents where the metaphorical, and sometimes literal, barrier between Broadway actors and the audience is being broken.
+Over the past couple of years we've seen incidents where the metaphorical, and sometimes literal, barrier between Broadway actors and the audience is being broken.